 - Statue of Jesus

-- Triangle that represents the Holt Trinity (Father, Son, Holy Spirit)
+- Triangle that represents the Holy Trinity (Father, Son, Holy Spirit)

 You can see a cross standing tall on the top of the façade.